anibali/dsntnn/README.md

 $ python3 setup.py examples
 ```

 HTML reports will be saved in the `examples/` directory.
-Please note that the `dsnt` package must
+Please note that the `dsntnn` package must
-be installed with `pip install` before the examples will run correctly.
+be installed with `pip install` for the examples to run correctly.

 ### Running tests